W Cephei

 W Cephei is a spectroscopic binary and variable star located in the constellation Cepheus.
 It is thought to be a member of the Cep OB1 stellar association at about 8,000 light years.
-The supergiant primary star is one of the largest known stars and as well as one of the most luminous red supergiants.

 Discovery

 W Cephei was catalogued as BD+57°2568 in the Bonner Durchmusterung published in 1903, and HD 214369 in the Henry Draper Catalogue.
-It reported in 1896 as a red star varying from magnitude 7.3 to 8.3.
+It was discovered to be a variable star by T. H. E. C. Espin, in 1885.
+It was described in 1896 as a red star varying from magnitude 7.3 to 8.3.

 In 1925, W Cep was included in a listing of Be stars.
 It was recognised as a cool star with spectral type Mep.
 It was classified as K0ep Ia from a 1949 spectrum, but also recognised to have a small hot companion, plus an unusual infrared excess.
 Ultraviolet spectra allowed absorption lines from the companion to be studied and it was given a spectral type of B0-1.